TimeaReich/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
-The console.log on line 33 will output 10, and the console.log on line 34 is undefined, because y is defined inside the function.
+The console.log on line 33 will output undefined because the function doesn't return anything, and the console.log on line 34 is undefined, because y is defined inside the function.

 ## Question 3